IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 Here, TypeScript will infer that `myNumber` is of type `number`, because it knows that 123 is a number.
 This is called [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html).
 So, in general, we should never explicitly put the types on variables when they can be inferred, because it adds useless noise to the code.
 In this way, TypeScript saves a ton of time over older programming languages like Java.
 (In Java, you have to type out the type for every single variable, which is a pain.)

 However, in some cases, we do need to specify what the type of the variable is.
-Imagine that we are creating a new array that will contain collectible types:
+Imagine that we are creating a new array that will contain numbers:

 ```ts
 // We will add some numbers types later on, but right now we just need to initialize the array.